ros-drivers/ros2_ouster_drivers/README.md

 * `ethernet_device`: Change this to a working ethernet device on your computer that you plan to replay data through (e.g. "eth1").

-You can now run the Tins driver with the command below.
+You can run the Tins driver with the command below.
 This will use the default `ouster_os0128_1024_metadata.json` file:

 ```
 ros2 launch ros2_ouster tins_driver_launch.py